Relicing Guitars: Making New Look Old

 How Much Does It Cost To Relic A Guitar?

 The costs associated with relicing vary depending on what needs to be done.
-Relicing individual replacement parts is relatively straight forward and can usually be done for a small upcharge to the regular installation.
+Relicing individual replacement parts is relatively straight forward and can usually be done for a small upcharge to the cost of their installation.
+Larger projects such as relicing entire guitars would require several hours effort and would command higher prices.

 About Guitar Repair Long Island